jlumijarvi/mysql-replication-docker/README.md

 Copy .env.example into .env and set the variables in the file.

 - Set the host's name or IP address into MASTER_HOST.
-If the master and the slave are in the same server use host.docker.internal.
+In local environments with Mac or Windows set it to host.docker.internal.
 - Set MASTER_USER and MASTER_PASSWORD according to the master db's slave user credentials configured in the earlier step.
 - Set MASTER_LOG_FILE and MASTER_LOG_POS based on the values from the master status.